Sodium-Hydrogen/SSH-Attack-Stats/README.md

 With SSH allowing username and passwords it is a good idea to disable the root account and to allow logging in to only one account with an odd username and a very long password.<br>

-I am not liable for any successful attemps agianst your ssh
+I am not liable for any attempts against your ssh whether successful or not

 [geoipurl]: https://www.axllent.org/docs/view/ssh-geoip/